 This data shows the demo is “lazy-loading” about 400k of assets.
 But they are not using a lazy-load plugin.
 It may be part of the Google CDN feature or built-into the theme.
 We’re not sure.
 Most (half) images are stored in the media library.

 The most important thing for SEO is Time To First Byte.
-Bimber TTFB is only 322 milliseconds (very fast) when hosted on a faster NGINX server (not Apache based).
+Bimber TTFB is only 322 milliseconds (very fast) when hosted on a fast NGINX server (not Apache based).

 But this speed number only influences less than 1 percent in the Google algorithm.
 Relevant content will always superseded speed for ranking.
 Speed is not a significant SEO factor.
 It’s a major UX factor.